Skip to content

 Accessibility

-• Use proper heading hierarchy
+• Use a correct heading hierarchy

 • Ensure sufficient color contrast